 The more concerning side effects of Wegovy use are the rare but severe side effects like the increased risk of thyroid tumors, which Wegovy displays in the safety information on their homepage.

-A recent medical review of Wegovy reported that 7.7% of patients using the treatment experienced “severe adverse events” which is a relatively high percentage for serious side effects.
+A recent medical review of Wegovy reported that 7.7% of patients experienced “severe adverse events” which is a relatively high percentage for serious side effects.
 No patients were noted to have died as a result of Wegovy use.

-Overall we find that Wegovy has a more concerning side effect profile than many prescription medications for weight loss.
+Overall, our opinion is that Wegovy has a more concerning side effect profile than some other prescription medications for weight loss.

 Wegovy Vs. Saxenda

-We recently published a Saxenda weight loss reviews article examining the research backing this prescription medication for weight loss.
+Saxenda is another FDA-approved injectable weight loss medication.
+We recently published a Saxenda weight loss reviews article examining the research backing this drug.

 The active ingredients in both drugs have similar safety and efficacy profiles when their clinical results are compared, which is unsurprising since they’re similar chemical compounds (liraglutide vs. semaglutide).